-- A Strategic Report for the Company as a whole including information on the financial performance and financial position of our DN business. - A Directors' Report in respect of the Company as a whole. - A Corporate Governance Statement in respect of our regulatory gas distribution and metering businesses. - A Statement of Directors' responsibilities for preparing regulatory accounting statements. - The Independent Auditors' Report on the regulatory accounting statements.
-This is separate to their report on the annual report and accounts of the Company, and is to GEMA and the Directors of the Company. - Consolidated financial statements for the Company as a whole, including additional accounting policies in respect of the basis of preparation of the supplementary analyses included in these regulatory accounting statements. - Supplementary analysis of the financial statements by regulatory business, including a reconciliation to the financial statements for the Company as a whole and certain information, which, in accordance with the licence, is provided only to GEMA and is not published.
+- A Strategic Report for the Company as a whole including information on the financial performance and financial position of our NTS business. - A Corporate Governance Statement in respect of our regulatory gas transmission business. - A Directors' Report in respect of the Company as a whole. - A Statement of Directors' responsibilities for preparing regulatory accounting statements. - The Independent Auditors' report on the regulatory accounting statements.
+This is separate to their report on the annual report and accounts of the Company, and is to GEMA and the Directors of the Company. - Consolidated financial statements for the Company as a whole, including additional accounting policies in respect of the basis of preparation of the supplementary analyses included in these regulatory accounting statements. - Supplementary analysis of the financial statements by regulatory business, including a reconciliation to the financial statements for the Company as a whole and certain information, which, in accordance with the licence, is provided only to GEMA and is not published. - Supplementary analysis of the financial statements for our NTS business by Transmission Owner (TO) and System Operator (SO) activities.
+This extra-licence information is provided only to GEMA and is not published.